Dividend capture with covered calls—too hot, too cold, or just right!

 • Create the covered call position about a week before the ex-dividend date

-• Choose a strike price that gives you a premium about equal to the dividend value.
+• Choose an in the money strike price that gives you a premium about equal to the dividend value.

 • This recipe will usually result in a covered call position that will be assigned on the evening before the ex-dividend date.
 You typically don’t collect the dividend, but since the option is closed out you keep the option premium which is roughly equal to the dividend amount.